 Shibangi began her career in Human Resources with a US-based manufacturing MNC, specialising in employee relations.
 A love for the English language and a childhood dream led her to journalism, gradually culminating in a career in cinema.
 She last worked with one of India's most trend-defining film production houses before starting Breakfast@Cinema.
 Shibangi is an avid observer of human interactions.
 Detailed Profile

 Co-founder & Chief Facilitator

-Abhinav has over 13 years of practice in the areas of experiential learning, process lab, and classroom-oriented training.
-It includes his 7 years of experience in the IT business domain.
-A writer by passion, Abhinav has been exploring his creative side for more than 14 years.
-He is a filmmaker who has delved into its various processes for the last 6 years.
-Abhinav is currently planning his own production.
+Abhinav has extensive practice in the areas of experiential learning, process lab, and classroom-oriented training.
+His experience in the IT business domain helps him contextualise training programmes and interactions.
+A writer and filmmaker by passion, Abhinav has been exploring his creative side for many years studying films and delving into its various processes.
+Detailed Profile

 BEYOND THE CLASSROOM

 COX & KINGS